 You should carefully read the description of the terms and provisions of our debt securities and our indenture under "Description of Senior Debt Securities" in the accompanying prospectus.
-That section, together with this prospectus supplement and the relevant pricing supplement, summarizes the material terms of our indenture and your notes.
-They do not, however, describe every aspect of our indenture and your notes.
-For example, in this section entitled "Description of the Notes We May Offer", the accompanying prospectus and the relevant pricing supplement, we use terms that have been given special meanings in our indenture, but we describe the meanings of only the more important of those terms.
-The specific terms of any series of notes will be described in the relevant pricing supplement.
-As you read this section, please remember that the specific terms of your notes as described in the relevant pricing supplement will supplement and, if applicable, may modify or replace the general terms described in this section.
-If the relevant pricing supplement is inconsistent with this prospectus supplement or the accompanying prospectus, the relevant pricing supplement will control with regard to your notes.
-Thus, the statements we make in this section may not apply to your notes.
+That section, together with this prospectus supplement and the applicable pricing supplement, summarizes the material terms of our indenture and your note.
+They do not, however, describe every aspect of our indenture and your note.
+For example, in this section entitled "Description of the Notes We May Offer", the accompanying prospectus and the applicable pricing supplement, we use terms that have been given special meanings in our indenture, but we describe the meanings of only the more important of those terms.
+The specific terms of any series of notes will be described in the relevant pricing supplement will supplement and, if applicable, may modify or replace the general terms described in this section.
+If your pricing supplement is inconsistent with this prospectus supplement or the accompanying prospectus, your pricing supplement will control with regard to your note.
+Thus, the statements we make in this section may not apply to your note.